MrKrabat/plugin.video.crunchyroll/README.md

 This page and addon are not affiliated with Kodi, Team Kodi, or the XBMC Foundation._
 ***

+# Installation and update
+A repository have been created to help you install the plugin and keep it up to date.
+To install the repo, please download the file https://github.com/xtero/crunchyreroll-repo/raw/main/repository.crunchyreroll-1.0.0.zip
+On Kodi, use the feature "Install from zip" to install the repo.
+Once it's done, you can update your plugin from the repo.

 # Contributors

 Maintainer: Xtero